-An immersion blender is a hand-held electric blending devise that can be used to mix, puree, or chop ingredients in hot or cold foods.
+An immersion blender is a hand-held electric blending device that can be used to mix, puree, or chop ingredients in hot or cold foods.
 They are sometimes also called hand blenders, stick blenders, wand blenders, or burr mixers.
-Immersion blenders can be very useful in the kitchen, and can take the place of counter-top blenders for many applications while taking up much less space and requiring fewer steps and cleanup.
+Immersion blenders can be very useful in the kitchen and can take the place of countertop blenders for many applications while taking up much less space and requiring fewer steps and cleanup.
 For example, an immersion blender can be used to puree a hot soup right in the pot without transferring it to a blender, waiting for it to cool, and transferring it back to the pot.
 Instead, the blade of the immersion blender can be put right into the soup.
 This also allows a good deal of control over the smoothness, so that a cook can get just the amount of smoothness or chunkiness he or she wants.

 The immersion blender consists of a thicker wand end that acts as a handle and a thinner shaft with a rotary blender blade at the end.
 The blade is protected by a guard and the motor that runs the blade is housed in the thicker handle part at the top.
 They come in different sizes, the largest being long enough to puree food in large industrial sized pots.
 In fact, home version are actually scaled down versions of huge hand blenders, up to a yard long, originally used in restaurants or large institutional kitchens.
 The smaller consumer units were originally marketed as smoothie makers, a fad that makes some cooks think that they were nothing but fad gadget for a niche need.